 Indirect the chicken by putting coals on one side and the meat on the other so none of the fat drips into the fire:

-For a kamado grill like the Grill Dome, put a plate or place setter between the fire and the chicken.
+For a kamado grill, put a plate or place setter between the fire and the chicken.
 If at the point when the chicken is almost done, you want to put it over the fire to crisp up the skin, this is perfectly acceptable and recommended.
 Most of the fat should be rendered out at this point.

 Tip #5 – When placing pieces of chicken on the grill, do not place them on all at once or by size order.
 Doing this will result in dried out breasts and undercooked thighs.
 Place the thighs on first and close the lid for about 10 minutes.
 The thighs have the highest fat content, which means they take the longest to cook.
 Then place on the drummies.
 Again, close the lid for about 10 minutes.
 Finally put on the breasts and the wings and this time you can put them on in size order with the wings the farthest from the fire.
 Close the lid and the chicken parts should all be done around the same time when they reach an internal temperature of 165 degrees.